hwk06023/SONATA/test/README.md

 2. `emotive_events`: Detected emotive events (laughter, sighs, etc.)
 3. `integrated_transcript`: The final transcript with:
    - `plain_text`: Text-only transcript
-   - `rich_text`: Array of words and events with timestamps
+   - `rich_text`: Array of words and events with timestamps, including speaker information when diarization is enabled

 When using the `--format` option, a text file with timestamped content is also generated.